 Term 1 - Includes basic principles of design and retail sales skills and experience

 - The mechanics and principles of contemporary and classical design

 - Care and handling of cut flowers

 - Floristry arrangements including posy, corsage, table arrangements

-Term 2 -- 2 days a week for 10 weeks includes sympathy design, customer service, sales, and retail sales experience.
+Term 2 - Includes sympathy design, customer service, sales, and retail sales experience.